garbados/orbit-pouch-store/readme.md

 ## Usage

-Because CubeSat is not a core part of OrbitDB, you have to invoke it a little differently:
+Because CubeSat is not a core part of OrbitDB, you have to invoke it a little differently than other stores:

 ```
 let name = 'test'